 In the context of measuring mate preference, linguistic modelling has several valuable assets.
 The principal strength of modelling writing is that it allows participants to respond freely to writing prompts before any data transformation takes place.
-Thus, Latent Semantic Analysis transforms a truly continuous measurement (writing) into a continuous test statistic (thematic cosines).
-Thus, the individuality of each participant’s written response reflects the uniqueness of their own innate set of mate preferences.
-Theoretically, these thematic cosines capture more of the individual variance among our participants’ mate preference when compared to a discrete measure.
+Latent Semantic Analysis transforms a truly continuous measurement (writing) into a continuous variable (thematic cosines).
+The individuality of each participant’s written response reflects the uniqueness of their own innate set of mate preferences in this study.
+Theoretically, these thematic cosines capture more of the individual variance among our participants’ mate preference when compared to a discrete measure, such as selecting a 4 on a Likert-style scale.
 However, Latent Semantic Analysis presents several challenges, both theoretical and pragmatic.

 Foremost among these is the interpretability of results.
 Often when working with ordinal measurements, such as age (measured in years) or Likert-scales, descriptive statistics of a sample are easily interpreted and explained.
 That does not mean a specific sample’s mean is the correct or ideal measurement of central tendency.
 However, it is easier to understand a statement such as, “Our sample had a mean age of 23 with a standard deviation of 2.5 years,” than one like, “Our sample had a mean thematic cosine of .35 with a standard deviation of .25.”
-Mathematically, thematic cosines are also more difficult to interpret than a standard correlation, such as Pearson’s r (1896).
-This is because, while thematic cosines and correlations both measure similarity, there are no traditional small, medium, or large score-markers for thematic cosines.
-This makes it difficult to extrapolate conclusions from sample means alone.
+Mathematically, thematic cosines may be more difficult to interpret than a standard correlation, such as Pearson’s r (1896).
+This difficulty is because, while thematic cosines and correlations both measure similarity, there are no traditional small, medium, or large score-markers for thematic cosines.
+However, the direction and magnitude interpretations for correlations and cosines are the same.

-Although interpretation is difficult, thematic cosines do provide a continuous measurement of mate preference.
-This is incredibly valuable, as continuity leads to a broader understanding of variance in a sample while avoiding common statistical problems associated with ordinal measurements, such as issues with Type I and Type II errors with small (e.g., 4-5 item) scale data in parametric statistical tests (Gregoire & Driver, 1987).
-This is a complicated issue, with many professional psychologists disagreeing on the use of Likert-style data in parametric statistical tests (see Rasmussen [1987] for a contrasting opinion to Gregoire & Driver [1987]).
-In no way are we questioning previous findings or the applicability to survey-based methods in modelling mate preference.
+Thematic cosines can provide a continuous measurement of mate preference using this this of writing study.
+This variable is incredibly valuable, as continuity leads to a broader understanding of variance in a sample while avoiding common statistical problems associated with ordinal measurements, such as issues with Type I and Type II errors with small (e.g., 4-5 item) scale data in parametric statistical tests (Gregoire & Driver, 1987).
+Variable selection is a complicated issue, with many professional psychologists disagreeing on the use of Likert-style data in parametric statistical tests (see Rasmussen [1987] for a contrasting opinion to Gregoire & Driver [1987]).
 Instead, we see Latent Semantic Analysis as complementary to traditional survey methods in modelling mate preference.
-What Latent Semantic Analysis lacks in interpretability and subsequent generalizability, Likert-style measurements more than account.
-Moreover, in situations where ordinal data is either statistically inappropriate or cumbersome, Latent Semantic Analysis provides a more all-encompassing (albeit usually less straightforward) and continuous measure for parametric statistical tests.
+Moreover, in situations where ordinal data is either statistically inappropriate or cumbersome, Latent Semantic Analysis provides a more all-encompassing and continuous measure for parametric statistical tests.

 Of course, in an ideal situation, every hypothesis would be measured with several unique and contrasting measures.
 Since we ourselves only utilized Latent Semantic Analysis in this study, and did not present any complementary surveys, we naturally understand that resources and time are usually limited.
-Fortunately, Latent Semantic Analysis is relatively time-and-cost effective and can be executed using the <lsa> package (Wild, 2015) in Rstudio.
-For those interested in trying Latent Semantic Analysis for their next project (or just for fun), feel free to download our scripts and data utilized in this study from our OSF page: https://osf.io/5qw67/.
+Fortunately, Latent Semantic Analysis is relatively time-and-cost effective and can be executed using the lsa package (Wild, 2015) in R. For those interested in trying Latent Semantic Analysis for their next project (or just for fun), feel free to download our scripts and data utilized in this study from our OSF page: https://osf.io/5qw67/.
 In conclusion, we look forward to seeing the unique insight Latent Semantic Analysis can provide in many diverse research areas, both in Evolutionary Psychology specifically, and throughout all of Behavioral Science.

 References